devChristiaan/hougaard__christiaan--final-project/README.md

 **Note** Please follow the requiremnts before running any commands to make sure all dependencies have been installed and that the Environments are set up correctly.

 #Backend_Instructions
-1. Insdie the Backened folder run `npm install` to install all dependencies for the project api.
+1. Inside the Backened folder run `npm install` to install all dependencies for the project api.

 2. Rename the `.envRename` file to just `.env`.
 This will allow access to the sercet code for jwt, the port number, as well as the DataBase paths.